orpheustaken/desktop-alarm/README.md

 ### Dependencies

-Besides the most recent version of Python, Pip and what is listed in `requirements.txt`, the following packages must also be installed:
+Besides the most recent version of Python, PIP and what is listed in `requirements.txt`, the following packages must also be installed:

 * cowsay
 * figlet